 Lately, I've been told that a plot to overthrow King Kalakaua in 1888 and a revolt in 1889 never took place.
 I'm told that Liliuokalani, who planned an insurrection against her own brother King Kalakaua never happened.
 Really, did I really make that up?

-Fact is supporters of King Kalakaua did take up arms against those insurgents.
+The fact is supporters of King Kalakaua did take up arms against those insurgents.
 Volunteer riflemen from what was called the Missionary Party turned out to support the government.
 A legation was on hotel premises where Mr. Merrill, the U.S. Minister requested U.S. Marines again be landed to assist in the matter.

 It is a fact that a duel between Liliuokalani's insurgents and volunteers began with rifle fire.
 Some say small artillery was moved into position but never used.
 By evening the fighting ended, and the insurgents surrendered to the U.S. Marines and the Missionary Party.
 These are historical facts!

 I'm told I'm making it up, but the facts don't lie.
-On March 1892, an abortive revolution was led by the Ashford brothers and R.W.
+In March 1892, an abortive revolution was led by the Ashford brothers and R.W.
 Wilcox of the Liberal Party.
-The objective was to establish a Republic and then educate the people for future annexation to United States.
+The objective was to establish a Republic and then educate the people for future annexation to the United States.
 Ironically, the very same conspirator leader Robert Wilcox who was so willing to help Liliuokalani overthrow her brother, then wanted to overthrow her.
 After being arrested. a month later all charges were dropped and the conspirators were released.

 I love history.
-I think movie makers and writers can do more with real history.
+I think moviemakers and writers can do more with real history.
 I think the real story is, in most cases, a lot more fascinating than the legend and the fabricated made-up make-believe garbage that many accept as true.
-In the case of the Old West, many of the colorful personalities of the times were made even more colorful by way of bullshit artist called Dime Novelists.
+In the case of the Old West, many of the colorful personalities of the times were made even more colorful by way of bullshit artists called Dime Novelists.
 I find that today's movie makers are full of those same Dime Novelists who it seems can't tell the truth if their lives depended on it.
 But friends, my grandfather was right when he said, "Just tell the truth, people won't believe it anyway."
 Besides, I believe real history makes a better story.

-Less than a year later, on January 14, 1893, Queen Liliuokalani proposes to promulgate a new constitution that would give her powers of virtually absolute monarch not seen since Kamehameha The Great.
+Less than a year later, on January 14, 1893, Queen Liliuokalani proposed to promulgate a new constitution that would give her powers of virtually absolute monarch not seen since Kamehameha The Great.
 She wanted to take control of the Legislative, Judicial, and Executive branches of government in the Kingdom.
 Many in Hawaii, including many in the government, saw this as too much intrusion by the Queen.
-That was when a group of mostly European, German, American, Hawaiian business leaders, and other Hawaiian subjects who formed a "Committee of Safety" over-threw the Kingdom to seek annexation by the United States.
+That was when a group of mostly European, German, American, Hawaiian business leaders, and other Hawaiian subjects who formed a "Committee of Safety" overthrew the Kingdom to seek annexation by the United States.

 Unlike in 1874, in 1893 the American Marines did not fire a shot.
 They did not take control of any government building, seize any property, jail anyone, or conduct any combat action.
 They were positioned across from the Palace at the request of the Hawaiian government in charge and waited for orders.
 That's it.
 They did nothing else but wait.